KWR-Water/pysimdeum/docs/config.md

 ### Wastewater Nutrient Statistics
 The `ww_nutrients.toml` contains statistical data for nutrient concentration of wastewater for each enduse and usage subtype.
 Statistics are given in g/use to allow for the study of water quality as water usage varies.

+### Spatial config
+The `spatial_config.toml` is a simple configuration file used in conjunction with the `DataPrep` class to support the advanced population fitting for multi house simulation using the `Population` method.
+It provides paths to the required files and maps the users specific file columns to generic columns expected by pySIMDEUM.

 ### End Uses